Internship opportunities are available in the research labs and programs at the Dauphin Island Sea Lab throughout the year.

 These opportunities include school year and summer internships for high school students, undergraduate students, and recent college graduates.

-Discovery Hall Programs (DHP) offers summer internship positions for an undergraduate (junior, senior) or recent graduate.
-DHP is particularly interested in applications from groups currently underrepresented in marine science and environmental education.
+Discovery Hall Programs (DHP) offers two paid summer internship positions for an undergraduate (junior, senior) or recent graduate interested in marine science and environmental education.
+DHP is particularly interested in applications from groups currently underrepresented in these fields.

-Interns work with DHP’s education personnel in the various summer programs including summer camps for K-12 students, the residential class in marine science for high school students, professional development workshops, and public outreach events.
+Interns work with DHP’s education personnel in our various summer programs including summer camps for K-12 students, a residential class in marine science for high school students, workshops for educators, and public outreach events.

-Interns assist in all aspects of logistics, preparation, and teaching.
+Interns assist in all aspects of logistics, preparation, and teaching during our 9-week summer program.
+Interns must commit for the duration of the program.
 These internships are a great opportunity to gain hands-on experience in the field of environmental education and learn about the Gulf of Mexico’s ecosystems.

-The internship includes a $4,000 stipend, as well as full room and board in DISL dorms.
+The internship includes a $4,000 stipend and a $500 travel allowance as well as full room and board in DISL dorms.
 A background check and drug testing are requirements for employment.
-This internship is supported by the Mississippi-Alabama Sea Grant Consortium.
+These internships are supported by the Mississippi-Alabama Sea Grant Consortium and the Dauphin Island Sea Lab.

 My name is Blue Smith and I'm a recent graduate from the University of Montevallo in Alabama.
 I love animals and the outdoors with herping and kayaking being among my go-to's.
 I've been interested in zoological research and conservation for quite a while but I'm really looking forward to working with different groups to determine how I'd like to pursue environmental education and what topics I want to focus on more!